-SAR presents the Linda S. Cordell Prize every other year to a living author for a book in archaeology or anthropological archaeology that best exemplifies excellence in writing and significantly advances archaeological method, theory, or interpretation.
-The award recognizes innovative works that reach out to other subfields of anthropology or related disciplines.
-Such a book requires a sound methodological core and a style of writing that is inclusive and transparent across social science disciplines.
-The research approach may be grounded in archaeology or another field where archaeological data, method, and theory are brought to bear on a broader anthropological problem.
-The breadth of Linda Cordell’s work serves as a guide to the selection process.
+Between 2015 and 2017 SAR presented the Linda S. Cordell Prize every other year to a living author for a book in archaeology or anthropological archaeology that best exemplified excellence in writing and significantly advanced archaeological method, theory, or interpretation.
+The award recognized innovative works that reached out to other subfields of anthropology or related disciplines.
+Such a book required a sound methodological core and a style of writing that was inclusive and transparent across social science disciplines.
+The breadth of Linda Cordell’s work served as a guide to the selection process.

 Dr. Linda S. Cordell

 2017 — Winds from the North: Tewa Origins and Historical Archaeology, by Dr. Scott G. Ortman